Bis10/PhoneProject/2_GetTypesTestCases.md

 ### **getTypes()**

-returns all phone types in an array.
+Returns all phone types in an array.
 The type is added to the result array only once.
-If the are no phones or no persons, an empty array [] is returned.
+If there are no phones or no persons, an empty array [] is returned.
 Type may be an empty string.
 For example:

 ```json